 Conclusion

 The UGC NET Forensic Science 2025 exam continues to be a pivotal step for aspirants aiming for a career in academia, research, or forensic services.
-With the June 26 (Shift 1) exam maintaining a moderate difficulty level, well-prepared candidates had a fair opportunity to excel.
 While Paper 1 tested general aptitude with some unexpected elements like film-related questions, Paper 2 demanded in-depth knowledge of core forensic subjects.
 Whether you aim to become an Assistant Professor or secure a JRF, a disciplined preparation strategy, familiarity with the syllabus, and consistent practice with previous year papers can significantly enhance your chances of success.

 What is the UGC NET Forensic Science exam?